PooriaT/spring_assessment/README.md

 }
 ```

-Here, the full name has to be unique, if the name id is duplicated or the age is below 18, it will return an error like below:
+Here, the full name has to be unique, if the name is duplicated or the age is below 18, it will return an error like below:

 ```json
 {